-Mature edge analytics will give a boost to Internet of Things adoption across the manufacturing industry next year, just as banks begin to base loans on quality and output.
+Manufacturing predictions for 2019 will focus on Internet of Things adoption across the industry, and banks will begin to base loans on quality and output.

 Fortunately, manufacturers are investing more in technology, gaining a clearer end-to-end view of their processes and speeding up IT adoption by using DevOps.